StarRocks/starrocks/docs/table_design/Data_distribution.md

 ### Distribution methods in StarRocks

-StarRocks supports both seperate and composite use of data distribution methods.
+StarRocks supports both separate and composite use of data distribution methods.

 > **NOTE**
 >